We explain what has become one of the most common terms in rugby – the sin-bin

 But Clarke did not leave the field after been found guilty of stamping on Simon Geoghegan, the Ireland wing and a Bath team-mate.
 In those days, yellow cards were just a warning.

 Australian centre James Holbeck was the first player to get his ten-minute marching orders for a yellow card in the 1997 Tri-Nations match against South Africa in Pretoria.
-You will see plenty in Japan during the World Cup.

 Follow our Rugby World Cup homepage which we update regularly with news and features.
 Also make sure you know about the Groups, Warm-ups, Dates, Fixtures, Venues, TV Coverage, Qualified Teams by clicking on the highlighted links.